chernolabs/forensIT/README.md

 The setMarkers() function from the pedtools package is used to assign locus attributes to the pedigree, using the frequencies specified in the freqs variable.

-A simulated profile is generated using the profileSim() function, with the fam pedigree, generating 1 sample (N = 1), selecting individual ID 6, using 1 core for computation, and using the previously set random seed.
+A simulated profile is generated using the profileSim() function, with the fam pedigree, generating 1 sample (N = 1), selecting individual ID 6, using 1 core for computation, and using the previously set seed.

 The variable QP is assigned the value 5, representing the Query person.